VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 - Implement basic interactivity using the keyboard and mouse
 - Display text output to the console or directly on the screen for debugging or player feedback

+Coding enhances creativity and problem-solving, and we can take that creativity to the next level through visualization, whether it's in games, simulations, or simply experimenting with 3D models in a virtual space.

 Whether you’re a seasoned developer or new to game development, this post will guide you through the essential steps to get your first game up and running with Stride.
 Ready to dive in?
 Let’s get started! 🚀

 ## Basic Terminology 📚